ZiwenLi0325/EE399/hw5/README.md

 ```
 ### Long Short-Term Memory (LSTM)

-The LSTM outperformed both the FFNN-Purelin and FFNN-Relu models, despite a relatively higher MSE for $\rho  = 35 $ .
+The LSTM outperformed both the FFNN-Purelin and FFNN-Relu models, despite a relatively higher MSE for $\rho  = 35$ .
 The LSTM's ability to remember and forget information over long sequences makes it particularly suited for this kind of task.
 ```
 - MSE for rho  =  17: 0.0024459792766720057
 - MSE for rho  =  35: 0.4567260444164276
 ```
 ### Echo State Network (ESN)

-The ESN showed a surprisingly strong performance for $\rho  = 17 $ , but had a very high error for $\rho  = 35 $ .
+The ESN showed a surprisingly strong performance for $\rho  = 17$ , but had a very high error for $\rho  = 35$ .
 This suggests that while the ESN's reservoir computing approach makes it well-suited for learning temporal patterns, it might struggle with more complex dynamics or certain parameter settings.
 ```
 - MSE for rho  =  17: 0.0032536678481847048
 - MSE for rho  =  35: 23.312599182128906
 ```
-## Sec.
-V. Summary and Conclusions:
+## V. Summary and Conclusions

-This lab report highlights the potential of neural networks in fitting datasets and classifying digit images.
-The findings provide insights into the effectiveness of neural networks in comparison to other machine learning techniques like LSTM, SVM, and decision trees.
-The results indicate that neural networks offer promising performance in various scenarios, reinforcing their relevance in machine learning applications.
+In this study, we implemented five different neural network architectures to predict the future states of the Lorenz system for different values of the parameter ρ.
+The models included two feed-forward networks with different activation functions (purelin and ReLU), a simple recurrent neural network (RNN), a long short-term memory network (LSTM), and an echo state network (ESN).

+Our results showed varied performance across different models and parameter settings.
+While feed-forward networks demonstrated reasonable capabilities in learning system dynamics, they struggled with generalizing their learning to new situations.
+The simple RNN showed improved performance due to its ability to utilize previous state information for current predictions but had difficulties in capturing long-term dependencies in the data.

+The LSTM, with its specialized architecture for remembering and forgetting information over long sequences, outperformed the feed-forward and simple RNN models.
+However, it still had a relatively high error for ρ = 35, indicating some limitations.

+The ESN demonstrated strong performance for ρ = 17 but struggled with more complex dynamics or certain parameter settings, as shown by its high error for ρ = 35.
+This suggests that while ESN's reservoir computing approach is well-suited for learning temporal patterns, it might face difficulties with more complex dynamics.

+In conclusion, while all models showed potential in predicting the dynamics of the Lorenz system, each presented unique strengths and challenges.
+This underscores the importance of model selection based on the specific requirements and complexities of the task at hand.
+It also highlights the potential of more complex models like LSTM and ESN, which leverage temporal information in data to enhance prediction performance.